gritzko/ron/README.md

 # Swarm Replicated Object Notation 2.0.1 #

-Swarm Replicated Object Notation is a distributed data serialization format.
+Swarm Replicated Object Notation is a format for *distributed live data*.
 RON's focus is data synchronization.
 RON assumes that every *object* naturally has an unlimited number of *replicas* that synchronize incrementally.
 RON is information-centric, it aims to liberate the data from its location, storage, application or transport.